utilAZ Logo

 SVG Generation

-The fitted paths are written as SVG path elements with their corresponding fill colors.
-The result is a clean XML document containing vector shapes that can be rendered at any resolution.
+The fitted paths are written as SVG path elements with their associated fill colors.
+The resulting file is a standard SVG that opens in any vector editor (Illustrator, Figma, Inkscape) and renders at any resolution in web browsers.

 Where Vectorized SVGs Are Used